-I woke at 5 am today and spent the morning stacking wood and getting ready for next season.
-By the early afternoon I was ready for a break and decided to check out the “new” trail that connects Peaked Mountain Brook to the Hour Pond trail on the western side of Thirteenth Lake.
+I spent the morning stacking wood and getting ready for next ski season.
+By the early afternoon I was ready for a break and decided to check out the “new” trail that allows you to hike around Thirteenth Lake without bushwacking.
+It connects Peaked Mountain trail to the Hour Pond trail on the western side of the lake.

 I’ve been thinking a lot about Thirteenth Lake lately — it just seemed appropriate to hike the newest trail in the Siamese Ponds Wilderness and complete a loop around the lake.